Linear Regression under Missing or Corrupted Coordinates: Introduction

 \begin{restatable}[Coordinate-wise data corruption]{definition}{CORRUPTIONSREPLACED} As in \Cref{def:model}, but instead of erasing coordinates (replacing them with $\perp$), the adversary may substitute arbitrary values.
 Crucially, the locations of the modified values are not known to the algorithm. \end{restatable}

 The most relevant prior work on \Cref{def:model,def:model2} is \cite{LPRT2021}, which focuses on mean estimation.
 While linear regression has been studied under various missing data settings \cite{LW2012,CAM2020,CCD2023}, existing work typically assumes much milder missingness than the fully adversarial pattern in \Cref{def:model}.
 To the best of our knowledge, even for the most ``textbook`` and standard setting of Gaussian covariates used in \Cref{def:model}, linear regression under the aforementioned corruption models remains unexplored, and our understanding is limited even from an information-theoretic standpoint.
-Specifically, we ask: Due to the adversarial nature of \Cref{def:model}, the error need not vanish as the number of samples grows.
-Instead, the best achievable error is a positive function of $\eta, \sigma, d, \beta$, that we seek to characterize.
+Specifically, we ask:

+Due to the adversarial nature of \Cref{def:model}, the error need not vanish as the number of samples grows.
+Instead, the best achievable error is a positive function of $\eta, \sigma, d, \beta$ that we seek to characterize.
 We provide matching upper and lower bounds, with the upper bounds attained by algorithms that are both sample and computationally efficient.\looseness=-1

-A second question arises from comparing \Cref{def:model,def:model2}.
-When coordinates are missing rather than replaced, their locations are visible and may be leveraged for improved error, raising the question:\looseness=-1 Prior algorithms for other problems \cite{LPRT2021,HR2009}, like mean estimation under \Cref{def:model} and low-rank structure \cite{LPRT2021}, rely heavily on knowing corruption locations and only handle special cases under replacement corruption.
+Another question arises from comparing \Cref{def:model,def:model2}.
+When coordinates are missing rather than replaced, their locations are visible and may be leveraged for improved error, thus:\looseness=-1 Prior algorithms for related problems with missing data \cite{LPRT2021,HR2009}, like mean estimation under \Cref{def:model} and low-rank structure \cite{LPRT2021}, rely heavily on knowing corruption locations and only handle special cases under replacement corruption.
 Surprisingly, for linear regression, the answer to the above question is negative.\looseness=-1